elemental-lf/docker-unoconv/README.md

 ## Known Issues

 * During testing I've seen some crashes of `unoconv` which seem to be related to memory corruption.
-These are not directly reproducible and seem to correlate with crashes of LibreOffice.
-Retrying the task might be a good idea.
+These are not directly reproducible and seem to sometimes correlate with crashes of LibreOffice.
+Stability increased after disabling the listener and so using a new LibreOffice instance for each new task.
-  As a second measure the listener could be disabled, so that each `unoconv` invocation gets a new LibreOffice instance.

 * Again during testing I've seen AMQP heartbeat failures when some tasks which take over over second to complete.
-  The workaround was to disable hearbeats with `broker_heartbeat = None`.
+  The workaround was to disable heartbeats with `broker_heartbeat = None`.
 I'm not sure if this is related to the test setup, the Celery configuration or a general problem.